Profile

 Artistic Philosophy

-My activities as an artist center around two central ideas:
+My activities as an artist center around three central ideas:

 All orchestras of today must have at their core a mission of continuing to build an audience for classical music; we are promoting art, and a living art, at that.
 We have the important privilege and duty of breathing life into masterpieces both old and new written by some of the most inspired human beings that have ever walked the earth.
 It should be our mission to educate without preaching, to speak directly and with conviction about music’s importance in our lives, and make the point that art expands our sense of the world and our place in it.
 And when I say “educate”, I do not mean in the way that most remember about their least favorite classroom experiences.
 We must do this without being “elitist” and at the same time aspire to lift our audiences to places they couldn’t imagine before, giving them new and meaningful aesthetic experiences.
 We must encourage our audiences to listen actively and help them experience the emotional and spiritual pleasures of doing so.
 We need to reach deeply into the schools with innovative and exciting programs to put classical music within our children’s reach.
 We must engage the community locally and regionally.
 A successful organization will collaborate with museums, galleries and other cultural establishments (including bars and restaurants) to make sure they are deeply integrated in the community and ensure that its supporters could not imagine life without its presence in their lives.